Location D Building Room D8B

 Upon successful completion of the AS in Accounting Program, students will be able to:

-• Demonstrate computer-based knowledge of the accounting cycle and the ability to perform necessary procedures at each step of the cycle for various types of businesses.
+• Perform necessary procedures at each step of the accounting cycle for various types of business.

-The mission of the Accounting program is to develop an accounting workforce reflecting the needs arising from the continual changing economic business environment in the Guam community and the region.
+The mission of the Accounting program is to develop a workforce that accurately and professionally addresses the accounting requirements of the dynamic business environment on Guam and in the region.

 Association of Junior Accountants

 A student organization mainly composed of accounting majors or other students interested in the field of accounting and finance.
 Their goal is to network with other students and accounting professionals.
-They meet Mondays from 5:30-6:00 p.m. in Room C23.
+They meet Mondays from 2:00-3:00 p.m. in Room C22.